superlinked/VectorHub/docs/articles/semantic_chunking.md

 ![Results summary](../assets/use_cases/semantic_chunking/graph5.png)

-## Our findings, in sum
+## What we found

 - **LLM-based** semantic chunking performed **best overall**, achieving the highest scores across nearly all metrics (only embedding-similarity-based chunking had marginally more relevant results).
 LLM-based chunking excelled especially in faithfulness and handling complex, multi-hop reasoning (i.e., hotpot_qa dataset) tasks.
 This suggests that LLMs can **better understand and preserve complex semantic relationships when chunking text**.
 But LLM inference takes time, so this method's **latency was higher** than our other methods (e.g., 6.88s on hotpot_qa vs. 5.24s for semantic chunking).
 - **Embedding-similarity-based** semantic chunking achieved the **highest relevancy scores** across both datasets (very slightly better than LLM-based), and well-balanced (closely matching) precision and recall scores.
 - **Hierarchical-clustering-based** semantic chunking performed respectably but **not as well across nearly all metrics except latency** (where it was basically even with embedding-similarity-based, and significantly less latent than LLM-based chunking).
 Hierarchical clustering is viable but may struggle capturing fine-grained semantic relationships (e.g., 0.63 faithfulness score for hotpot_qa).
 - The reranker improves performance but also increases latency on all scores for all chunking methods on both datasets, except hierarchical clustering on hotpot_qa.
-- In general, our semantic chunking evaluation suggests a not surprising trade-off between performance and speed.
+- In general, our semantic chunking evaluation suggests a (not surprising) trade-off between performance and speed.

 ## Contributors